CSEAMAN3/reading-notes/301/mongo.md

 Highly functional: NoSQL databases provide highly functional APIs and data types that are purpose built for each of their respective data models.

+Types of NoSQL databases

+###### Key-value:

+Key-value databases are highly partitionable and allow horizontal scaling at scales that other types of databases cannot achieve.
+Use cases such as gaming, ad tech, and IoT lend themselves particularly well to the key-value data model.
+Amazon DynamoDB is designed to provide consistent single-digit millisecond latency for any scale of workloads.
+This consistent performance is a big part of why the Snapchat Stories feature, which includes Snapchat's largest storage write workload, moved to DynamoDB.

+###### Document:

+In application code, data is represented often as an object or JSON-like document because it is an efficient and intuitive data model for developers.
+Document databases make it easier for developers to store and query data in a database by using the same document model format that they use in their application code.
+The flexible, semistructured, and hierarchical nature of documents and document databases allows them to evolve with applications’ needs.
+The document model works well with catalogs, user profiles, and content management systems where each document is unique and evolves over time.
+Amazon DocumentDB (with MongoDB compatibility) and MongoDB are popular document databases that provide powerful and intuitive APIs for flexible and iterative development.

+###### Graph:

+A graph database’s purpose is to make it easy to build and run applications that work with highly connected datasets.
+Typical use cases for a graph database include social networking, recommendation engines, fraud detection, and knowledge graphs.
+Amazon Neptune is a fully-managed graph database service.
+Neptune supports both the Property Graph model and the Resource Description Framework (RDF), providing the choice of two graph APIs: TinkerPop and RDF/SPARQL.
+Popular graph databases include Neo4j and Giraph.

+###### In-memory:

+Gaming and ad-tech applications have use cases such as leaderboards, session stores, and real-time analytics that require microsecond response times and can have large spikes in traffic coming at any time.
+Amazon MemoryDB for Redis is a Redis-compatible, durable, in-memory database service that delivers microsecond read latency, single-digit millisecond write latency, and Multi-AZ durability.
+MemoryDB is purpose-built to deliver ultra-fast performance and durability so you can use it as your primary database for modern, microservices applications.
+Amazon ElastiCache is a fully managed, in-memory caching service compatible with both Redis and Memcached, to serve low-latency, high-throughput workloads.
+Customers like Tinder, who require real-time response from their applications, rely on in-memory data stores rather than disk-based data stores.
+Amazon DynamoDB Accelerator (DAX) is another example of a purpose-built data store.
+DAX makes DynamoDB reads an order of magnitude faster.

+###### Search:

+Many applications output logs to help developers troubleshoot issues.
+Amazon OpenSearch Service is purpose-built for providing near-real-time visualizations and analytics of machine-generated data by indexing, aggregating, and searching semistructured logs and metrics.
+Amazon OpenSearch Service is also a powerful, high-performance search engine for full-text search use cases.
+Expedia is using more than 150 Amazon OpenSearch Service domains, 30 TB of data, and 30 billion documents for a variety of mission-critical use cases, ranging from operational monitoring and troubleshooting to distributed application stack tracing and pricing optimization.